CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 - `XREPORT_RESOURCES_DIR` (optional resource-root override; defaults to `app/resources`)

 `UI_API_BASE_URL` should remain `/api` for the proxied local flow.
-Set `BACKEND_VISIBLE=true` to open backend logs in a dedicated terminal; the default keeps the backend window hidden. `XREPORT_RESOURCES_DIR` accepts an absolute path or a path relative to the repository root; all runtime resources, including the embedded SQLite database, are stored beneath it.
+Set `BACKEND_VISIBLE=true` to open backend logs in a dedicated terminal; the default keeps the backend window hidden.
+Source mode accepts `XREPORT_RESOURCES_DIR` as an absolute path or a path relative to the repository root.
+Packaged mode ignores that source-relative override: immutable files stay in the verified extracted runtime, while the SQLite database and all mutable state are under `%LOCALAPPDATA%\\XREPORT\\data`.

 ## Database Mode Switch